Texas Health and Human Services Commission

 - exempt from E&T registration,

-- physically or mentally unfit to work 20 hours per week, or
+- physically or mentally unfit to work at least an average of 20 hours per week,

-- lives in a non-E&T ABAWD exemption county.
-(C-341, SNAP Non-Employment and Training ABAWD Exemption Counties)
+- lives in a SNAP non-E&T county.
+(C-341, SNAP Non-Employment and Training Counties)

-Note: For streamlined reporting households, each adult household member must be exempt from the 18-50 work requirement due to having a child or other household member under age 18; pregnancy; or physically or mentally unfit to work 20 hours per week (code E in work registration).
+Note: For streamlined reporting households, each adult household member must be exempt from the SNAP ABAWD work requirement due to having a child or other household member under age 18; pregnancy; or physically or mentally unfit to work at least an average of 20 hours per week (code E in work registration).
 If the disability is not obvious, obtain Form H1836-A, Medical Release/Physician's Statement.
 Use the exemption code that is most likely to last throughout the certification period.
 For example, if a household member is working full time and has a child under age 18, exempt the household member due to child under age 18.

 Streamlined Reporting Households, A-2350